praveenvoonna/go-cricket-analytics-api/README.md

 - For a given year, identify which players were active.

 ## Instructions
-1. Download the "ODI Data.csv" file from [Kaggle](https://www.kaggle.com/datasets/mahendran1/icc-cricket/data).
+1. **Download the "ODI Data.csv" file from [Kaggle](https://www.kaggle.com/datasets/mahendran1/icc-cricket/data)**.
-2. Write a Golang program that loads the CSV data into memory and serves a JSON REST API locally.
+2. **Write a Golang program** that loads the CSV data into memory and serves a JSON REST API locally.
-3. Implement API endpoints to handle queries for player analysis based on career end year and active players in a given year.
+3. **Implement API endpoints** to handle queries for player analysis based on career end year and active players in a given year.
-4. Include proper documentation and tests within your solution.
+4. **Include proper documentation and tests** within your solution.

 ### File Structure
 - main.go            // Main application entry point